RENCI-NRIG/impact/README.md

 Proconsul checks for the existence of `/etc/shibboleth/sp-key.pem` and will skip Shibboleth configuration during the build process.

-If you are able to use the included Shibboleth service provider, you may configure it by setting appropriate values in [master.config](master.config).
+If you are able to use the included Shibboleth service provider, you may configure it by setting appropriate values in [master.config](master.config.sample).
+Proconsul supports bilateral federation (with a single IDP) or multilateral.

 ### _Prerequisite:_ Active Directory Domain Controller

-_(this section shamelessly stolen from [Rob Carter](https://github.com/carte018))_
+This section shamelessly stolen from [Rob Carter](https://github.com/carte018)).

 Proconsul can be used for a number of purposes, from managing privileged access within an AD and reducing the attack surface for domain admin accounts within the AD to